usmansaleem/node_bls_verify/README.md

 `pubkeyHex`: The public key in hexadecimal format.
 `requestPayload`: The payload object to be sent in the POST request.

-## Dependencies

-- `@noble/curves/bls12-381`: A library for BLS12-381 signatures and pairing-friendly curves.
-- `axios`: A popular HTTP client for making requests.
-- `buffer`: A Node.js built-in module for handling binary data.

 ## License